cottand/web-portfolio/src/assets/markdown/blog/CockroachDBDisasterRecovery.md

 But it's a Saturday morning, and this is my home-lab, so I don't think I am going to get help anytime soon.

+I tried several things, including crafting my own backup archive from the remaining leftover files (the restoration of which caused a segfault somewhere).

 After digging around the internet for a while, I found [this CockroachDB issue: _`cli: add debug recover commands for loss of quorum recovery`_](https://github.com/cockroachdb/cockroach/issues/71860).
 Exactly what I needed!
 But this command [was not documented](https://www.cockroachlabs.com/docs/v24.1/cockroach-commands) in the official docs.